-- Pupils will have access to Quality First teaching strategies examples to be referenced within the SEN Information Report.
-Class and Subject teachers will be supported, where appropriate by teaching assistants who provide individual or group support dependent on the identified needs of the learner. - The four-part graduated response introduced in the Code of Practice 2014 will be utilised to identify those pupils who need Additional SEND Support.
-The graduated response is an ongoing cycle of Assess, Plan, Do, and Review. - Those pupils who have 'significantly greater difficulty in learning than the majority of others of the same age, or have a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions' may have either a Statement of Special Educational Needs (prior to September 2014) or an Education, Health and Care plan (post September 2014).
+- Pupils will have access to Quality First teaching examples to be referenced within the SEN Information Report.
+Class and subject teachers may be supported, where appropriate by teaching assistants or other experts who provide individual or group support dependent on the identified needs of the learner. - The four-part graduated response introduced in the Code of Practice 2014 will be utilised to identify those pupils who need additional SEND Support.
+The graduated response is an ongoing cycle of assess, plan, do, and review. - Those pupils who have 'significantly greater difficulty in learning than the majority of others of the same age, or have a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions' may have either a Statement of Special Educational Needs (prior to September 2014) or an Education, Health and Care plan (post September 2014).
 These pupils will have an Annual Review.